mindstorm38/php-sfw/README.md

 The last added resource handler has priority and, depending on the used method, overwrite SFW sources.

 ## 4) Routes
-In most web frameworks, there is a notion of `route`, routes are used to execute actions according to the requested URL path.
+In most web frameworks, there is a notion of `route`, routes are used to execute a `controller` according to the requested URL path.

+There is two types of routes, normal routes, and filter routes.
+If a normal route is validated, then all filters routes are tested in registering order and can know what kind of normal route have been validated, they can stop it action and execute another normal controller, or just do nothing.

 To add route, use `Core::add_route`.
-To optimize a maximum, create your own routes extending `Route` class.
+To optimize a maximum, create your own routes extending `Route` or `FilterRoute` class.

 #### • ExactRoute
 An `ExactRoute` just check if the given path at instantiation correspond to the request path.